Key Takeaways

 How Does Variable Life Insurance Work?

-Just as with other types of life insurance, variable life insurance offers a death benefit that pays out to your beneficiaries when you die.
-But here are some few key differences set it apart:
+Like other types of life insurance, variable life insurance provides a death benefit that pays out to your beneficiaries when you die.
+What sets it apart is how the cash value works and how much control you have over it.
+Key features include:

-- Choose how you invest the cash value among a menu of investment options.
-Your plan's cash value increases as you pay premiums over time — for example, if you pay a monthly premium of $400, your account's cash value would be around $4,800 after one year, minus any fees taken by the insurer.1 The primary fee will always be for the cost of the protection itself.
+You can choose how to invest the cash value from a menu of investment options.
+As you pay premiums over time, the cash value can grow.
+For example, paying a $400 monthly premium could result in about $4,800 in cash value after one year, minus insurer fees.1 The primary fee covers the cost of the insurance protection.

 What Are Some Potential Benefits of Variable Life Insurance?

 Variable life insurance offers both protection and growth potential.
-Get a Free Life Insurance Quote
+Request a Free Life Insurance Quote

 What Are the Potential Drawbacks of Variable Life Insurance?

-Variable life insurance has some potential drawbacks, including higher expenses and more fees than other types of life insurance.
-Before securing a variable policy, be sure to inquire about the costs.
-These ultimately reduce your policy's cash value.
-Fees can also change over time.
-To gain a better understanding of what you should expect to pay, ask your financial professional or the insurer for more information about how account fees and policy costs are allocated.
+- Higher Costs and Fees: Variable life insurance often has higher expenses and fees than other types of life insurance.
+These costs can reduce your policy’s cash value and may change over time.
+Ask your financial professional or insurer for clear details on how policy costs and account fees are structured.

-Finally, permanent life insurance — including variable life insurance policies — costs more than term life insurance.
-For some people, the higher premium on a variable life insurance policy doesn't suit their monthly budget.
+- Higher Premiums Than Term Life Insurance: Permanent life insurance, including variable life insurance, generally costs more than term life insurance.
+For some people, the higher premiums may not fit comfortably within a monthly budget.

 How Much Does a Variable Life Insurance Policy Cost?

-Premiums for permanent life insurance policies tend to be higher than premiums for term life insurance.
-Variable life insurance premiums also tend to be higher than whole life insurance premiums due to the extra fees associated with managing your investments.
+Premiums for permanent life insurance policies are generally higher than term life insurance premiums.
+Variable life insurance premiums also tend to be higher than whole life insurance premiums because of additional fees tied to managing investment options.

-The best way to learn how much a variable life insurance policy costs is to reach out to a financial professional.
-They can help you gather variable life insurance quotes tailored to you and your unique needs and considerations.
+To understand what a variable life insurance policy may cost for you, consider speaking with a financial professional.
+They can help you review variable life insurance quotes based on your individual needs and considerations.

 Is Variable Life Insurance a Good Choice for You?

-- You prefer a permanent life insurance policy over a term policy.
-A permanent life insurance policy, including whole life and variable insurance policies, is designed to last your whole life as your premiums are paid.
-That means your beneficiaries will receive a death benefit regardless of when you pass away.
-This provides greater confidence compared to a term policy, which expires after a certain amount of time.
-Permanent life insurance also has a cash value.
-Term life insurance policies do not.
+You prefer a permanent life insurance policy instead of a term policy.
+Permanent policies, including whole life and variable life insurance, are designed to last your entire life as long as premiums are paid.
+Your beneficiaries receive a death benefit no matter when you pass away.
+Permanent policies also include a cash value, which term life insurance does not offer.

 Maximize variable life insurance to enhance your financial strategy.
-Get a Free Life Insurance Quote
+Request a Free Life Insurance Quote

 Frequently Asked Questions